LaVine scores 42, Chicago rallies late to beat Cavs 118-116

+CHICAGO (AP) — The Chicago Bulls overcame a poor performance in the first three quarters with a strong finish.

-CHICAGO (AP) — Zach LaVine scored 21 of his 42 points in the fourth quarter and the Chicago Bulls rallied from 15 points down in the final period for a 118-116 victory over the Cleveland Cavaliers on Saturday night.
+Zach LaVine scored 21 of his 42 points in the fourth and the Bulls rallied from 15 points down in the final period for a 118-116 victory over the Cleveland Cavaliers on Saturday night.

-Chicago, which trailed by as many as 19 points, held the Cavaliers to 14 points in the fourth period and forced 10 turnovers.
+Chicago, which trailed by as many as 19 points, held the Cavaliers to 14 points in the fourth and forced 10 turnovers.

 Lauri Markkanen scored 17 points for the Bulls, who have won two of three.